When You Reach Out… And It Doesn’t Land -

 Acknowledge the ache.

-Shift the belief that I must be rescued to be whole.
+Shift the belief that I must be rescued.

 My identity cannot be rebuilt on external availability.